-Keeping your stamps clean is essential if you want to achieve good quality stamped images every time.
-If you don't clean your stamps after a stamping session you may find that the ink gets transfered to your next project, creating 'muddy' colors or that the detail in your stamp design starts to get clogged with dried ink.
-When this happens the design starts to become unclear and if you have particularly detailed stamps, you may find the detail disappears.
+Keeping your stamps clean is essential if you want to achieve good-quality stamped images every time.
+If you don't clean your stamps after a stamping session, you may find that the ink gets transferred to your next project, creating muddy colors or that the detail in your stamp design starts to get clogged with dried ink.
+When this happens, the design starts to become unclear; if you have particularly detailed stamps, you may find the detail disappears.

 How to Keep Your Stamps Clean

-Whether you're a seasoned stamper or just starting out, learning how to keep your stamps clean is useful.
-If you can then translate this into a habit then this is even better!
-You have invested your hard earned money into your stamps, so it only makes sense to keep them clean and in good shape so they give you years of service.
+Whether you're a seasoned stamper or just starting out, knowing how to keep your stamps clean is essential.
+If you can make this into a habit, so much the better.
+You have invested your hard-earned money into your stamps, so it only makes sense to keep them clean and in good shape so they give you years of service.

 - Clean stamps will not contaminate ink pads with different colored inks.